First Alert Wireless Interconnect Battery Operated Smoke Alarm

-First Alert's series of Onelink Wireless Battery Operated Smoke Alarms effectively eliminate the need for a wired connection and operate entirely on batteries.
-The latest advancement in a series celebrated for its intuitive use of technology, the Onelink collection offers an abundance of options when it comes to creating the ideal safety network.
-Wirelessly interconnectivity allows you to connect up to 16 OneLink alarms within your home!
-Should one Onelink alarm sound off, the remainder of your Onelink alarms will also trigger simultaneously and alert you and your home to any potential dangers.
+First Alert's series of Wireless Battery Operated Smoke Alarms effectively eliminates the need for a wired connection and operates entirely on batteries.
+The latest advancement in a series celebrated for its intuitive use of technology, the First Alert Wireless Interconnect collection offers an abundance of options when it comes to creating the ideal safety network.
+Wireless inter-connectivity allows you to connect up to 16 First Alert Wireless Interconnect alarms within your home!
+Should one Wireless Interconnect alarm sound off, the remainder of your Wireless Interconnected alarms will also trigger simultaneously and alert you and your home to any potential dangers.
 This feature allows for the maximum in whole home protection.

-instructional DVD on the benefits of Onelink Products.
+- You want an instructional DVD on the benefits of First Alert Wireless Interconnect Products.

-● Wireless interconnectivity, wirelessly connect up to 18 Onelink alarms in your home and when one sounds, they all sound for increased whole-home protection.
+● Wireless inter-connectivity, connect up to 18 First Alert Wireless Interconnect alarms in your home and when one sounds, they all sound for increased whole-home protection.

 ● Photoelectric smoke sensing, optimal protection from smoldering fires. plus, reduces false alarms like those caused by cooking fires and shower steam.